TI–Raleigh: Team Time Trials

 TI–Raleigh was unbeatable in the team time trials of the 1978 to 1982 Tour de France.
 In those five years, they won eight Tour TTTs.
 Driving forces in those TTTs were Jan Raas and Gerrie Knetemann, who decided team tactics during the race.
 They gave directions and changed the order at will.
 In the last few kilometers before the finish, Raas began to shout and curse in order to wring out every last bit of energy.
 After the finish, the riders were exhausted, but it was also time to celebrate.

 TI–Raleigh had changed its formation tactics, from the traditional double paceline to a single paceline.
 1964 Olympic TTT champion Gerben Karstens came up with the idea, when they were faced with a 153 km (95 miles) long TTT in the 1978 Tour.
 In a single line formation, the riders get more time to recover.
 The duration of the pull is varied.
 Strong riders like time trial specialist Bert Oosterbosch should not increase the pace, but rather take longer turns.
 Stronger and weaker riders are mixed, which keeps a steadier pace.
 Knetemann could gently pick up the pace, without anyone noticing.

-The team had a profound disgust for team members that did not do their utmost to help the team.
-It was not a problem when you were the weakest link, because in every team there are specialists for the mountain stages that won't be tough time trial riders.
+The team had disgust for team members that did not do their utmost to help the team.
+It was not a problem when one was the weakest link, in every team there are specialists for the mountain stages that won't be tough time trial riders.
 However, the team expected every rider to take their turns, until they could no longer keep up the pace.
-In that situation you'd take a last pull, and drop off the team.
+In that situation the team would take a last pull, and drop off the team.
 The only exception were the General Classement-riders that had to finish in the same time as the team.